RayhanaAkterDev/frontend-core-foundations/01-html/01-basic-structure/README.md

 ---

-> 🧠 Pro Tip
+## 💡 Pro Tip

->
-> _Fully mastering the HTML document structure is essential before adding CSS styles or JavaScript functionality, ensuring a solid foundation for accessible and maintainable web development._
+_Fully mastering the HTML document structure is essential before adding CSS styles or JavaScript functionality.
+This ensures a solid foundation for accessible and maintainable web development._

 ---